-This is the seventh article in a series that discusses creating a new database connection to the Sage X3 database using the standard Sage CRM features.
+This is the sixth article in a series that discusses creating a new database connection to the Sage X3 database using the standard Sage CRM features.

-Lists and screens can new be created for these secondary tables that are actually views in the Sage X3 database.
+Lists and screens can now be created for these secondary tables that are actually views in the Sage X3 database.

 In this example I have started to create a new List.
 I have navigated to the Customization screens